Saint-Gaudens National Historical Park

 Shaw/Massachusetts 54th Regiment Memorial

-A highlight of the park is a recast of Saint-Gaudens’ masterpiece, the Robert Gould Shaw and 54th Regiment Memorial.
+Without a doubt, the highlight of the park is a recast of Saint-Gaudens’ masterpiece, the Robert Gould Shaw and 54th Regiment Memorial.
 Commissioned to honor Colonel Robert Gould Shaw and the 54th Massachusetts Infantry Regiment, this bronze relief depicts the first African American volunteer unit formed in the North to fight in the Civil War.
 Instead of a traditional equestrian statue, Saint-Gaudens shows Colonel Shaw on horseback beside his brave, determined soldiers, marching toward battle.
 For the first time in American commemorative sculpture, the artist chose to individually model the faces of the African American soldiers, creating empathetic portraits and conveying the heroism and sacrifice of the unit with realism and dignity.
 The original monument, which took Saint-Gaudens 14 years to complete, is located in Boston.

 If you have never seen the movie “Glory”, I highly recommend it.
 For many, the monument acts as a “frozen” moment in time, representing the sacrifice and bravery of these soldiers.
-By watching the movie, viewers can gain a deeper understanding of the individuals and the struggle behind the stone and bronze figures, which adds a powerful new “dimension” to appreciating the monument.Â
+By watching the movie, viewers can gain a deeper understanding of the individuals and the struggle behind the stone and bronze figures, which adds a powerful new “dimension” to appreciating the monument.

 Grounds